spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

 of it:

-* You'll learn how to make your views shorter and much, much simpler than if you use CBVs.
+* You'll learn how to make your views shorter and much, much simpler than if you used CBVs.
-* You'll be freed from a whole bunch of terrifying APIs that were only making your life harder.
+* You'll be freed from learning a whole stack of terrifying APIs that were only making your life harder.
 * You'll learn general Python techniques for good program structure, in contrast to Django specific APIs that are actually teaching you bad patterns.